Direction générale de l'armement

-The Direction générale de l’armement (DGA; English: Directorate General of Armaments), is the French Government Defence procurement and technology agency responsible for project management, development and purchase of weapon systems for the French military.
-The DGA's mission is to prepare the future of French defense systems, equip the French armed forces and promote French defense industry exports.
+The Direction générale de l'armement ([diʁɛksjɔ̃ ʒeneʁal də laʁməmɑ̃], lit.
+'Directorate General of Armament', abbr.
+DGA), established in 1961, is the French Government defence procurement and technology agency, responsible within the Ministry of Armed Forces for project management, development, and purchase of weapon systems for the French military.
+The DGA's mission is to prepare the future of French defence systems, equip the French Armed Forces, as well as to promote French defence industry exports.

 Armament project coordination

 The DGA coordinates armament projects with the industry in France, within Europe, but also with customers for export.
 Together with the Europe of Defence organisation, the DGA promotes the development of armament projects in co-operation and contributes to the development of the European Defence Agency.
 Fifteen cooperative armament projects are under way.
 The OCCAr (Joint Organisation of Co-operation as regards Armament) ensures the control of six projects intended to equip the French force, inter allia: combat Tiger helicopter, ground-to-air missiles short Roland/Frole range, Cobra counter-battery radar, family of ground-to-air systems future (FSAF), A400M military transport aircraft, PAAMS anti-aircraft system.